Academic Integrity Policy

-The College is committed to providing an honest and fair learning environment.
+The College is committed to providing an honest and fair learning environment and to preparing students for academic and career success.
 Students are expected to recognize and uphold standards of intellectual and academic integrity.
+Integrity means being honest, responsible, respectful, and ethical, and applies whether working independently or collaboratively, regardless of the level of supervision.
+Integrity and honesty are a part of professionalism and demonstrate employability skills.
 The College will not tolerate any dishonest practices, including plagiarism, in the academic environment.

 Academic dishonesty is defined as the unauthorized use of material on assignments, tests, or other assessments of learning.
 Examples of academic dishonesty include cheating, plagiarism, or lying.

 Cheating is acting dishonestly or unfairly to gain an advantage.
 It includes, but is not limited to, the intent to deceive the instructor in his/her effort to fairly evaluate an academic exercise; the act or intent to copy another student’s work; sharing and/or soliciting information on an assessment; or plagiarism.